dev-maaz/Speed-Hating/README.md

 # Disclaimer

-The purpose of this game is supposed to be completely for entertainment purposes and to completely indulge in creating a silly product.
-This game is by no means represents my personal values or beliefs neither my professionalism or attitude in a serious working environment
+The theme of this game is completely for entertainment purposes and done with the motivation to completely indulge in creating a silly product.
+This game is by no means represents my personal values or beliefs neither my professionalism or attitude in a serious working environment.